 This list will include all known celebrity Korean and Black couples, past and present, even minor celebrities, and will include both full and partial Korean / Black couples.
 In the US, Korean and Black married couples are the second most prevalent Asian and Black marriage combination only after Filipino and Black marriages.
 The 2010 census showed that 15% of all Asian / Black marriages were with Koreans.
-Based on the celebrity couples shown here, the Korean / Black breakup rate is ~26% which is much lower than the US divorce rate of ~60%, and lower than the Korean divorce rate of ~35%.
-Please let us know of other Korean / Black celebrity couples that should be on this list or known changes to the couples below and we will update the list.
+Based on the celebrity Korean and Black couples shown here, the Korean / Black breakup rate is ~26% which is much lower than the US divorce rate of ~60%, and lower than the Korean divorce rate of ~35%.
+Please let us know of other celebrity Korean and Black couples that should be added to this list or known changes to the couples below and we will update the list accordingly.
 Listings for other celebrity Asian and Black couples are published separately and can be found at the end of this listing.
 Enjoy!

 Celebrity Korean and Black Couples Listing

 James Yates, African American / American Indian, and InJa Yates, Korean born in Japan, are founders of the Soul-2-Seoul scholarship foundation.
 They have been married since 1960 and have three children and seven grandchildren.
 Their foundation provides financial and academic assistance to deserving mixed race students who are working to bring unity and friendship among the diverse peoples within their respective communities.
 As of July 2016, they have awarded 27 scholarships of $2000 each to deserving students.
 They were featured in the documentary short film, Seoul II Soul, which was released in 1999 and can be viewed in the link.
 James is also a torch bearer for the Rio 2016 Olympics.
 Much love and respect to James and InJa for all that they have done to help promote diversity and unity in the world!